-So, how does it work?
-The app uses Google Maps and geolocation to create a world map for players full of Pokémon Gyms, Stops, and hidden Pokémon.
-Players are encouraged to get outside and find Pokémon by actually walking around and hunting them in real time.
+Pokémon Go is an augmented reality game.
+It is designed to use Google Maps and geolocation to create a virtual world map for players full of Pokémon Gyms, PokéStops, and hidden Pokémon.
+Players are encouraged to get outside and find Pokémon by walking around and hunting them in real time.
 The Pokémon are displayed on the player’s phone and made to look as if they are in the player’s actual surroundings.
 This augmented reality is accomplished thanks to the app’s connection to the user’s camera.
-Another important aspect of the game are PokeStops, which are virtual in-game locations, usually set at real-life landmarks that contain PokéBalls and other pieces players need to play the game.
-Players are encouraged to hunt Pokémon, battle other players, and take over Gyms.
-Gyms are areas where players can battle for control of virtual locations, which like PokeStops are tied to a real-world location.

-The main pro of this app is that it is popular.
-It’s got more usage than apps like WhatsApp and Snapchat.
-Let’s say your business is a PokeStop or generally just has a lot of virtual Pokémon around it, this can potentially draw app users to your business.
-Not only that, but you can even attract Pokémon to your business and thus app users by dropping a “lure” within the app, which draws the virtual Pokémon to your location for thirty minutes.
+The main pro of this app is that it is still popular, especially among young adults aged 18-34.
+Let’s say your business is a PokéStop or generally just has a lot of virtual Pokémon around it, this can potentially draw app users to your business.
+Not only that, but you can even attract Pokémon to your business and thus app users by dropping a “Lure Module” within the app, which draws the virtual Pokémon to your location for thirty minutes.

 Once the Pokémon Trainers are visiting your business with the goal to catch Pokémon, your goal will be to convert those Pokémon Trainers into customers.
 Gotta Catch ‘em all.
 For example, give a discount to any customers who catch a Pokémon in or near your place of business.
 Set lures during low times in your business day and announce it over social media to attract customers to your business.

-Before you set up a “lure” within your business, consider the cons that may come with the Pokémon Go app.
-First, if your place of business is a PokeStop it could attract loiterers.
-If you cannot convert these players to customers, it can be frustrating to have a hoard of people in or around your business that are not patrons.
-This can cause general disruption and even turn would-be shoppers away.
+Before you set up a Lure Module within your business, consider the cons that may come with the Pokémon Go app.
+First, if your place of business is a PokéStop or Gym, it could attract loiterers.
+If you cannot convert these players to customers, it can be frustrating to have a hoard of people in or around your business that are not patronizing your business and causing general disruption.

-Distraction in the workplace is a long standing battle.
-This app is not just for children so it is very likely that your employees are also Pokémon Trainers (players).
-This addicting app can cause a drop in productivity for your employees.
-Instead of a formal reprimand right away, consider promoting office-wide Pokémon hunts on breaks and lunch hours and lay out clear lines of expectations while on the clock.
+Another issue is that the app could potentially distract employees during work hours.
+This app is not just for children so it is very likely that your workers are also Pokémon Trainers, or players.
+This addicting app can cause a drop in productivity from your employers.
+Instead of reprimanding employees right away, promote office-wide Pokémon hunts on breaks and lunch hours.

-Pokémon Go has been an extremely fast-growing fad, being installed on more Android smartphones in the United States than the dating app Tinder, and should not be ignored.
-By last Friday, it was already installed on 5.16% of US Androids compared to Tinder’s 2%.
-The program is only going to evolve from here.
-Choosing to capitalize on the opportunity will helps your business stay current and can even be a new marketing strategy to attract customers.
-If you haven’t yet, try downloading the app and try to catch ‘em all.
-You may find you like it!
+Pokémon Go has been an extremely fast-growing mobile game, reaching more than 1 billion downloads in April 2019.
+This program is only going to continue to evolve from here.
+Capitalizing on Pokémon Go will help your business stay current and can still be used as a marketing strategy to attract new customers.
+And if you haven’t yet, download the app and try to catch ‘em all!

 Hailey Johnson is a senior at LSU studying Mass Communication.
 If she is not binge watching Netflix, you can find her catching up on trending social media topics or day dreaming about traveling.
 She enjoys short walks on the beach and obsessing over pop culture.